dlmac/SiaTest/siaQA.md

   - Potentailly a lot of private keys to maintain.
 Is this any different than it is now?
 - Can one user give access to all thier files to another user?
 - Define uSC, mSC?
 What is returned in current API?
+- What is the unlockHash in hostDB API call, should it be public?
+- What happens when you click Announce?
+Under what conditions would someone have to announce again?

 ##### General